VeerVSR/IMD/README.md

 ## 📜 License

 This project is distributed under the MIT License.
-See `docs/LICENSE` for more information.
+See `LICENSE` for more information.